genonfire/team-codes/README.md

 This will read `FM26 Club Names by FMScout.lnc`, update the club codes, and print how many clubs were updated.

+### Output

+- Updates the original `.lnc` file by adding club codes under `#Codes`
+- Also creates a separate file `FM26 Club Codes.lnc` containing only the generated lines

 ## Source

 * The 3-letter club codes were obtained from Reuters Sports Team Codes: